elbwalker/walkerOS/README.md

 }
 ```

+that [destinations](https://docs.elbwalker.com/destinations/details) automatically translates into proper implementations.

 ## Contact

 Send us an email if you have any questions or feedback at hello@elbwalker.com

 Want to send the data directly to your Google BigQuery instance?
-Check out our hosted version at https://elbwalker.com/
+Check out our hosted version at https://www.elbwalker.com/

 <p align="right">(<a href="#top">back to top</a>)</p>